Analakely Market, Antananarivo - Things to Do at Analakely Market

 Tips & Advice

-Keep valuables secure and be aware of pickpockets in crowded areas, especially during peak hours
+Keep your valuables secure and be aware of your surroundings, especially in crowded areas where pickpocketing can occur